What can I do with a degree in Counseling?

-No, students who do not have a teaching license need to take two additional courses (COUN 295 Classroom Management and Teaching for Counselors, SPED 220 Exceptional Children) to graduate from the program.
+No, students who do not have a teaching license need to take two additional courses to complete the program:

 Beginning in the spring of 2006 the state of Iowa began offering a Class G Conditional License for school counselors who do not hold licensure as a teacher.
 The university where the applicant is a student is responsible for recommending students for this conditional license.
 It is policy of the Counseling Program that students who have completed all coursework necessary to begin internship and who earned a grade of A in both Methods of Counseling and counseling Practicum will be recommended for this licensure.
 Students who do not meet these criteria will not be recommended by the counseling program.

 Do I need to be admitted to the Graduate School to take classes?

 No. Students with Bachelor's degrees may take up to 6 graduate credit hours without being admitted to the program.
 You can take only from the following courses without being admitted to the program:

 How do I apply to the Counseling Program?

 Consult the Counseling Application Details page for detailed instructions on the application process.

 Is there a deadline for applying per semester?

 Yes.
 The application deadline for spring semester is September 1, and for summer and fall semesters, the deadline is February 15.

 Who can I ask to do my Letters of Recommendation?